-As a result, readers are cautioned that amounts reported in the 2010 Statement of Social Insurance and related Notes may not fairly present, in all material respects, the financial condition of the federal government's social insurance programs, in conformity with GAAP.
-The uncertainties related to the 2010 Statement of Social Insurance also affect the projected Medicare and Medicaid costs reported in the Fiscal Projections for the U.S. government, which is presented in Supplemental Information and is summarized in Management's Discussion and Analysis and other accompanying information.
+As a result of the uncertainties discussed previously, readers are cautioned that amounts reported in the 2011 and 2010 Statements of Social Insurance and related Notes to such financial statements may not fairly present, in all material respects, the financial condition of the federal government's social insurance programs, in conformity with GAAP.
+The uncertainties related to the 2011 and 2010 Statements of Social Insurance also affect the projected Medicare and Medicaid costs reported in the Fiscal Projections for the U.S. government, which is presented in Supplemental Information and is summarized in Management's Discussion and Analysis and other accompanying information.

-In addition, the Supplemental Information section of the 2010 Financial Report includes unaudited information concerning how changes in various assumptions would change the present value of future estimated expenditures in excess of future estimated revenue.
+In addition, the Supplemental Information section of the 2011 Financial Report includes unaudited information concerning how changes in various assumptions would change the present value of future estimated expenditures in excess of future estimated revenue.
 As discussed in that section, Medicare projections are very sensitive to changes in the health care cost growth assumption.